Are you filling out your RN License Application with a Past Conviction?

 STUFF YOU DON’T NEED TO REALLY WORRY ABOUT

 Even though you may have been arrested, it does not mean you were convicted of a misdemeanor.
-Many arrests actually result in reductions to infractions.
+Many arrests actually result in reductions in infractions.
 Many cases get dropped completely.
-If you were handcuffed and carted off in the back or a squad car, taken to jail, booked and fingerprinted, then went to court, were sentenced by a judge and had to pay a huge fine and do community service, you were probably convicted of a misdemeanor and you need to report it to the BRN.
+If you were handcuffed and carted off in the back of a squad car, taken to jail, booked and fingerprinted, then went to court, were sentenced by a judge, and had to pay a huge fine and do community service, you were probably convicted of a misdemeanor, and you need to report it to the BRN.
 If you were given a ticket or fingerprinted and released and never went to court, you probably don’t have to worry about it.
 Make 100% sure that you are 100% sure of what should be disclosed or not.
 The last thing you want to do is disclose something you didn’t need to disclose.
 This can cause a delay in your application and may cause unnecessary denials or appeals of your license.

 THE POSSIBLE OUTCOMES

 Once you have applied for your RN license and properly disclosed your past conviction or incident, there are a few ways this can go (listed from the best to the worst outcome):

 - Your RN license application will be approved on its face, and you will be able to sit for your Boards.

 - Your RN license application will be denied, and you will be given permission to sit for the NCLEX, but the results will not be released until you’ve appealed the denial.

 - Upon appeal, you are given your RN license fee and clear with no restrictions.